 Lynda Hess, flute.
 Lynda began playing the piano at age 7 and joined the school band in 4th grade, playing the flute.
 She got her BA in Music from Cal.
 State U Sacramento and MM in flute performance from University of Oregon.
-Lynda also attended University of Oxford Comparative Music Education Program (England); Orff Institute (Salzburg, Austria) and Western Oregon State University.
-She is a member of American Orff-Schulwerk Association and International Society for Music Education.
+Lynda also attended Bulmershe College Comparative Music Education Program (Reading, England); Orff Institute (Salzburg, Austria).
 Lynda also plays in a woodwind group “The Chinook Winds Trio.”
 Lynda taught public school music for 31 years and continues to teach at the Community Music Center in southeast Portland.
 In her free time she enjoys writing musical arrangements for various groups.

 Jennifer Crockett, clarinet.
 Jennifer currently plays clarinet and bass clarinet with the Walla Walla and Yakima Symphony Orchestras, along with teaching clarinet at the Portland Waldorf School.
 A graduate of DePaul's School of Music under a Performance Award Scholarship, Jennifer also has an active recording career with such local bands as Horse Feathers, Other Lives and Alameda.
 In addition to performing and recording, Jennifer was also a founding member of the AFM Local 99 Portland's "Fair Trade Music" campaign.